trippster08/genome_skimming_LAB/README.md

 ```
 wget https://github.com/trippster08/genome_skimming_LAB/archive/refs/heads/main.zip
 ```
 Unzip the pipeline, and move all the \*.sh, \*.job, and \*.R files from your newly unzipped directory into the job directory and the primer folder into the main project directory.
 Delete the now-empty pipeline directory and zipped download.
+This also places a directory filled with additional scripts (SPAdes and associated annotation scripts, flye, downloading SRA data, etc) into jobs/.
+If you want to run any of these scripts, move them from jobs/extra_scripts/ to jobs/.
 ```
 unzip main.zip
 mv genome_skimming_LAB-main/jobs/* .